Classical shadows based on locally-entangled measurements: Bell shadows

 While tomographically incomplete, the random Bell measurement ensemble is very powerful for learning Pauli operators compatible with the chosen dimer covering.
 This includes many cases of interest for condensed matter physics and quantum information science; we list some examples below.

 \paragraph{String operators.} In a 1D lattice, any Pauli operator $P$ whose support is made of $k$ consecutive sites, with $k$ even, is learnable.
 Operators of this form are interesting in condensed matter physics as they include string order parameters for symmetry-protected topological (SPT) phases~\cite{haegeman_order_2012}.
 To learn {\it all} operators of this form with a given length $k$, regardless of endpoint location, one must sample two dimer coverings of the lattice (pairing even and odd bonds, respectively, see Fig.~\ref{fig:applications}(a)).
-The overall sample complexity of learning {all} $M = N\cdot 3^k$ operators of this form ($N$ possible endpoint locations, $3^k$ sequences of Pauli matrices inside the support) with accuracy $\epsilon$ is $2 \ln(M/2) 3^{k/2}\epsilon^{-2}$, where the factors of $2$ account for the two distinct dimer coverings.
+Following Eq.~\eqref{eq:hkp_bound}, the overall sample complexity of learning {all} $M = N\cdot 3^k$ operators of this form ($N$ possible endpoint locations, $3^k$ sequences of Pauli matrices inside the support) with accuracy $\epsilon$ is at most $2 \ln(M/2) 3^{k/2}\epsilon^{-2}$.
+Here we have split the $M$ operators into two sets of size $M/2$ based on the parity of their endpoint location, which determines the choice of dimer covering, and applied Eq.~\eqref{eq:hkp_bound} to each set separately.
 The corresponding scaling for random Pauli measurements is $\ln(M) 3^k \epsilon^{-2}$, larger by a factor of $\simeq 3^{k/2} / 2$.

 \paragraph{Plaquette operators.} Products of Pauli matrices around a plaquette in a two-dimensional lattice may also be learnable by choosing suitable dimer coverings.
 Stabilizers of topological codes~\cite{bombin_introduction_2013} typically take this form, as do ``ring exchange'' terms~\cite{thouless_exchange_1965} in lattice Hamiltonians.
 As an example, all hexagonal plaquette operators of a honeycomb qubit lattice may be learned by sampling two dimer coverings (Fig.~\ref{fig:applications}(b)).
 The prefactor to the sample complexity is $2\cdot 3^3 = 54$ (i.e. the squared shadow norm $3^{k/2}$, $k=6$, for each of the 2 dimer coverings).
 For comparison, with random Pauli measurements the corresponding prefactor is $3^6 = 729$, over an order of magnitude larger.